sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC does not raise its congestion window size if the flow is currently limited by the application instead of the congestion window.
-In case of long periods when cwnd has not been updated due to the application rate limit, such as idle periods, t in {{eq1}} MUST NOT include these periods; otherwise, W_cubic(t) might be very high after restarting from these periods.
+In case of long periods when cwnd has not been updated due to the application rate limit, such as idle periods, t in Eq.
+1 MUST NOT include these periods; otherwise, W_cubic(t) might be very high after restarting from these periods.